-Plop::HandlersCollectionInterface Detailed API documentation for the interface representing a collection of handlers.
+Plop\HandlersCollectionAbstract Detailed API documentation for the abstract class representing a collection of handlers.

-Plop::HandlerAbstract An abstract class that can be useful when implementing a new handler.
+Plop\HandlerAbstract An abstract class that can be useful when implementing a new handler.

-Plop::HandlerInterface Detailed API documentation for the interface implemented by all handlers.
+Plop\HandlerInterface Detailed API documentation for the interface implemented by all handlers.
 This page also references all the handlers that can be used in a collection.